ow-mods/owml/Readme.md

 ## For players

 1. Extract the OWML zip file anywhere you want.
-2. Check that the path to the game is correct in OWML.Config.json.
-3. Download mods and put them in the Mods folder.
-Make sure each mod has its own folder in Mods.
+2. Download mods and put them in the Mods folder, each mod in separate folders.
-4. Run OWML.Launcher.exe.
+3. Run OWML.Launcher.exe.

 ## For modders